microsoft/azure-api-management-monetization/documentation/adyen-deploy.md

 ### Set up a service principal on Azure

 For the solution to work, the Web App component needs a privileged credential on your Azure subscription with the scope to execute `read` operations on API Management (get products, subscriptions, etc.).

 Before deploying the resources, set up the service principal in the Azure Active Directory (AAD) tenant used by the Web App to update the status of API Management subscriptions.

-The simplest method is using the Azure command-line interface (CLI).
+The simplest method is using the Azure CLI.

 1. [Sign in with Azure CLI](../cli/azure/authenticate-azure-cli.md#sign-in-interactively):